patrickscottbest/OIDrage/README.md

 # OIDrage
 A lightweight SNMPv2c server for testing purposes.
-Sends very limited responses of test data.
+Sends mimic responses of test data based on any snmpwalk.
 Designed to scale.

 # Updates
 20221208 - Initiate Project - Complimentery to https://github.com/patrickscottbest/hammerOID
+20221218 - Ready for walks and for individual gets.

 # About OIDrage
-A lightweight SNMPv2c setup to mimic thousands of datapoints for a real cacti installation.
+A lightweight SNMPv2c setup to mimic thousands of datapoints for testing any snmp scraper, for example, a real cacti installation.

-This software is designed to be raw, quick, and not feature-bloated for mimicing real world load testing and KPI evaluations.
+This software is designed to be raw, quick, and not feature-bloated.
+It can mimic machines for load testing and KPI evaluations.
 The usual PySNMP libraries are not used.
 This software is stand-alone and requires Python 3.3+ for IP address module support.

 The input file is a valid snmpwalk output (numerical).
 Either provide your own mimic.txt using "snmpwalk -v2c -c public -On 127.0.0.1 .1 > mimic.txt", or just use the default provided.

-# Config Inputs and Styling
+# Configuration
-Allows various configuration inputs
+Allows various configuration inputs.
+Until command line syntax available, use variables top of OIDrage.py.
 - specify mimic-file, or use included.
-- response delay (in ms, default 15, recommended 100 for WAN emulation)
+- response delay (in ms, default 0, recommended 100 for WAN emulation)
-- Interface - (defualt lo at 127.0.0.1 || integer16_increment from .1)
+- Interface - (defualt lo at 127.0.0.1)
-- UDP Port (514 || integer16_increment_from_514)
+- UDP Port (default 514)

 # Implementation
 Create a mimic tree using an snmpwalk or use the included default (a linux system)